WLXie-Tony/earnings-call-attribution/README.md

 **An LLM-Based Measurement Framework and Within-Firm Evidence on Externalizing**

-*Wenlan Xie · University of Chicago — ICAIF 2026 submission*
+*Wenlan Xie · University of Chicago*

 ---